-In the coincident gauge, the scalar acquires the simple form, $Q=-6H^{2}$ that appears formally equivalent to the torsion case, while ``easier'' than general relativity, for the absence of the dynamical term, $\sim \dot H$.
+In this gauge, for FRW metric, the scalar takes the simple form $Q = -6H^{2}$, which formally resembles the torsion case.
+However, it is ``easier'' than general relativity due to the absence of the dynamical term $\sim \dot{H}$.